analysis-tools-dev/static-analysis/README.md

 - [Enlightn](https://www.laravel-enlightn.com/) — A static and dynamic analysis tool for Laravel applications that provides recommendations to improve the performance, security and code reliability of Laravel apps.
 Contains 120 automated checks.

+- [larastan](https://github.com/nunomaduro/larastan) — Adds static analysis to Laravel improving developer productivity and code quality.
+It is a wrapper around PHPStan.

 <h2 id="make">Makefiles</h2>